Donnie/nextcloud-nginx-lets-encrypt/README.md

 I had some requirements though from the whole setup.

-1. I wanted it to be set up on my domain: cloud.donnie.in
+1. I wanted it to be set up on a domain like: cloud.you.com
 2. It should have full A+ SSL
 3. Should not cost me more than 3-4 EUR a month
 4. I should be able to use the server for my other small projects.
-5. I should be able to activate the Face Recognition applet which needs around 2GB of RAM
+5. Send and Receive email
-6. Should be able to add Backblaze B2 object storage
+6. I should be able to activate the Face Recognition applet which needs around 2GB of RAM
-7. Send and Receive email
+7. Should be able to add Backblaze B2 object storage

 And while I was at it, installing Nextcloud manually on a personal VPS server, I noted everything down, so as to be able to share the experience/knowledge.
 You do not need an engineering degree, or have heard the word PHP before.
 You can blindly follow the steps, I would of course explain each one of them.
 But if you are a pro, I wish you can improve this guide in some way.
 Point out mistakes or redundancies if found or suggest improvements too.